corgigo/corgigo.github.io/content/posts/best-powerpoint-to-video-converters.md

 ### [Online-Convert](https://video.online-convert.com/convert/pptx-to-mp4)  - Save PowerPoint as Video ｜ PowerPoint to Mp4 Converter Online

-Online-Convert is a free web-based file converter website that allows users to convert PowerPoint files to MP4 video format.
+Online-Convert is a free web-based file converter website that allows users to convert PowerPoint to MP4.
 It offers additional features that allow users to customize the output video's orientation, dimensions, codecs, and more.
 Users can convert up to 5 files per conversion, and there is no file size limitation for the conversion.

 **Pros:**